iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

 requirements on the thread.

-Linux specific note: Linux thread scheduler does amazingly good job without application specific thread priority settings, so these are not supported for now. calling osal_thread_set_priority() does nothing.
+Linux specific note: Linux thread scheduler does amazingly good job without application specific thread priority settings, so these are not supported for now.
+Calling osal_thread_set_priority() does nothing.
 While it is possible to use real time scheduling and set priorities and we may add support for this in eosal, I have found this often counterproductive: It requires serious effort and knowledge to get better performance than the default linux scheduler provides easily.

 Sleep functions